Investing in Ireland

 Investors shouldn’t be warded off by wealth-exclusive regulations.
 Even small amounts of capital can provide exposure to the Irish property market through the modern trend of real estate crowdfunding.
 Property crowdfunding allows networks of individual investors to fund a diverse of real estate projects without the need for a banking intermediary, amplifying small investments to meet the needs of developers, connected through easy-to-use online platforms.

 Currently, there’s limited data surrounding the real estate crowdfunding market in Europe, due to its slight backfoot in comparison to longer-standing European platforms.
 There are currently only a few real estate crowdfunding platforms in Ireland.
 Property Bridges, aimed at tackling the housing crisis in Ireland, stands as the longest-running; showing €25 million funded since 2018.
 The company also secured a further €100 million line of funding in 2018 to support its ambitious endeavours.
-Both Property Bridges and Initiative Ireland offer investment options from as little as €500.
+Property Bridges offer investment options from as little as €500.

 Peer-to-Peer Lending In Ireland